 This course introduces students to the growing field of after-school.
-It will provide students with understanding of how politics, government, and society have impacted the after-school profession.
-Students also will become familiar with the components and resources needed to implement, manage, and after-school programs evaluate diverse communities. serving Students will conduct fifteen (15) hours of observations in an afterschool program
+It will provide students with understanding of how politics, government, and society impacted the after-school profession.
+Students also will become familiar with the components and resources needed to implement, manage, and evaluate after-school programs serving diverse communities.
+Students will conduct fifteen (15) hours of observations in an afterschool program